forgiveness

 The Kingdom of Heaven is founded on forgiveness and rooted in love.

 Jesus reveals that God Himself and His kingdom is like the king in this story.
-Who is rich in mercy and full of compassion.
-Who has forgiven all of humanity for all the offences said, thought or done against each other and as a result, against Him.
+He is rich in mercy and full of compassion.
+God has forgiven all of humanity for all the offences said, thought or done.
+All offences against each other and as a result against Himself.

 To be forgiven… is like a weight has been lifted off my shoulders.